shovon/pando/udag/README.md

-# uag
+# udag

-This is a document that describes the distributed tree.
+This is a document that describes the distributed udag management server.

 Summary: nodes will not be auto-arranging themselves into a tree topology; instead it's a server that will hold a representation of how the clients will be related to each other.